Parsl/parsl/docs/userguide/configuring.rst

-Configuring
+Configuration
 ===========

-Parsl allows the user to compose a workflow that is completely separate from the details of its execution.
-So far, we've seen how apps can be constructed from pure python as well calls to external applications.
-Once a workflow is created, the execution substrate on which it is to be executed over needs to described to parsl.
-There are two ways to do this:
+Parsl workflows are developed completely independently from their execution environment.
+Parsl offers an extensible configuration model through which the execution environment and communication with that environment is configured.

+Parsl can be configured using a Python configuration object.
+For simple cases, such as threads these configurations can be easily specified inline.
+For more complex environments using different block configurations and communication channels it is easiest to define a full configuration object.
+The following shows how the configuration can be passed to the Dataflow Kernel.

 1. **Executors** which use threads, iPyParallel workers, etc. can be constructed manually